 Australian standards set out specialist skills and know-how

-The Institute of Professional Editors (IPEd), in consultation with all Australian editing societies, has developed the Australian standards for editing practice.
+The Institute of Professional Editors (IPEd), in consultation with all Australian editing societies, has developed the IPEd standards for editing practice.
 This resource sets out the core standards that professional editors should meet.
 It is the foundation for IPEd’s national accreditation scheme.

 The digital edition provides an overview of editing and proofreading.
 It does not provide short-hand markup for proofreading, as the focus is on the digital environment.

 The sixth edition had a chapter on editing and proofreading that focused more on print.

 The Content Guide did not include information about editing and proofreading.

 Flann E, Hill B and Wang L (2014) The Australian editing handbook, Wiley, Milton.

 Canberra Society of Editors (2000) Commissioning checklist, Canberra Society of Editors website, accessed 23 April 2020.

 IPEd (Institute of Professional Editors) (2013) Australian standards for editing practice, 2nd edn, IPED, accessed 10 March 2020.

 Lynch PJ and Horton S (2016) Web style guide, 4th edn, Yale University Press, New Haven and London.